ElektraInitiative/libelektra/scripts/api_review/template.java.md

 - [ ] Functions should do exactly one thing
 - [ ] Function name has the appropriate prefix
-- [ ] Order of signatures in kdb.h.in is the same as Doxygen
 - [ ] No functions with similar purpose exist

 ### Memory Management